nanddeepn/nanddeepn.github.io/_posts/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams.md

     ![](/media/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams/02.png)

-2. Open a browser and navigate to the ngrok URL displayed in the console:
+2. Open a browser and navigate to the ngrok URL displayed in the console.

     ![](/media/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams/03.png)